 - the CIEP may not be able to accommodate your choice of session (morning or afternoon).
 This will depend on available seats.
 The CIEP will send you a notification indicating the time of the test;

-- if you live outside of Paris, then your journey to the city will be at your own expense: under no circumstances will these expenses be covered by the Ministry or CIEP;
+- if you live outside of Sèvres, then your journey to the city will be at your own expense: under no circumstances will these expenses be covered by the Ministry or CIEP;

 It is imperative that you respect the deadlines for those documents necessary to your TCF for DAP registration.
 If it is received late, the CIEP will not offer you a date for a replacement session.
-However, if there are valid and justified reasons (postal service strikes, administrative problems, etc.), and the CIEP should receive your registration form late, it will then offer you a place in a replacement session organised in Paris on 5 March 2016 (and only this day).
-To register for a replacement session, a registration form will be provided online on 5 February 2016 (see question 7).
+However, if there are valid and justified reasons (postal service strikes, administrative problems, etc.), and the CIEP should receive your registration form late, it will then offer you a place in a replacement session organised in Sèvres on 2 March 2019 (and only this day).
+To register for a replacement session, a registration form will be provided online on 12 February 2019 (see question 7).
 The CIEP will send you a notification indicating the time of the session.
 Your journey to Paris will be at your own expense: under no circumstances will these expenses be covered by the Ministry or CIEP.

 There are several possibilities.
 You are exempt from the TCF for DAP if:

 - you hold a DELF B2 (Diplôme d'études en langue française (Diploma in French Studies), "General public" or "Junior/academic" or "professional" version) or a DALF C1 or C2 (Diplôme approfondi de langue française [Diploma in Advanced French]), a French baccalaureate (from the French Ministry for Education), or are a student from the French bilingual departments featured on a list established jointly by the French Ministry for National Education and Foreign Affairs;